What Ghosts of Battle Is

 but.. but..

-look the best thing you can do is play with your section, playing is the best training there is.
+look the best thing you can do is play with your team, playing is the best training there is.

 S8, for finance and contracts.
 The Bills are Paid, servers are owned, and paid for, everything is paid for so no funding drives.